I am a bad polyamorous person.

 All my life, I’ve always wanted to own a vehicle with a bed in the back.
 They don’t make tiny, wildly-impractical two-seat sports cars with beds in them, so that deep desire has never been satisfied.
 Until now.

 I’ve written about game-changing relationships before in this very blog.
 Swapping my del Sol for a conversion van has been a game-changing relationship.

 Since making this exchange, zaiah and I have taken it camping twice.
-It has also been invaluable for my trips to see my sweetie Eve.
 In fact, it’s safe to say that owning a conversion van makes a significant difference in one’s quality of life in many ways.

 Having a van makes camping a much more comfortable proposition, as it turns out.
 Not to diss on anyone who enjoys roughing it in the Great Outdoors, mind, but a queen-sized bed with a memory foam topper is actually a considerable step up from a sleeping bag in a tent in terms of creature comforts.
 Not to mention available positions for sex.